recipeyak/recipeyak/README.md

 	]
 	```
 2. Create an IAM policy to give your AWS ID access to `get_object` and `put_object` for your bucket.
+3. Configure imgix to pull from the bucket.

 [django-secret]: https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY
 [sentry-dsn]: https://docs.sentry.io/quickstart/#about-the-dsn